cornerfarmer/LightBulb/docs/examples/function_evolution.md

 }
 ```

 In this case we use just two weights, which represent the coordinates of a point on the six-hump camel-back function.
-We want to optimize those weights, so that they point on the global minium of the function.
+We want to optimize those weights, so that they point on the global minimum of the function.

 The individual class should also describe how the input of the neural network - the brain of the individual - should look like and how its output should be interpreted.